 Karma M. Giulianelli

-Karma Giulianelli serves as trial counsel in high-profile matters throughout the United States.
-Her practice has focused on complex civil litigation, including a variety of contract, securities, antitrust, product liability, and fraud cases.
 Her representations have included the Canadian government in a case involving civil RICO claims against R.J.
 Reynolds; Micron Technology in a case against Rambus involving misconduct in the standard setting arena; I.E. DuPont de Nemours & Company in products liability trials in Florida; various pharmaceutical companies in confidential mediations and False Claims qui tam cases; Tyco International Ltd. in securities litigation; and Hewlett-Packard in multiple Plaintiff side antitrust cases.
-Karma served as trial counsel for Sabre Holdings, Inc. in an antitrust case against US Airways (now owned by American), which was tried in an eight week jury trial in the Southern District of New York in the Fall of 2016.
-She previously represented Sabre in a case against American Airlines, which settled favorably during trial in Texas State Court.
-In addition, Karma represents Massachusetts Mutual Life Insurance, Inc. in securities cases against certain underwriter banks regarding the sale of residential mortgage backed securities in the mid-2000s.
+In addition, Karma represented Massachusetts Mutual Life Insurance, Inc. in securities cases against certain underwriter banks regarding the sale of residential mortgage backed securities in the mid-2000s.

 United States v.
 Microsoft

 Member of the 4 person core team investigating Microsoft's Internet-related conduct in 1996.